-- (a) If more than one attempt is visible but the candidate has clearly indicated which attempt is his/her final answer (e.g. by crossing out other attempts or by annotating the script in some way), mark in the usual way. - (b) If two attempts are visible (e.g. two boxes ticked instead of the one box stipulated), and neither has been crossed out/discounted by the candidate, no mark can be awarded. - For questions requiring more than one element for the answer, 1 and 2, where the answers are interchangeable:
+(a) If more than one attempt is visible, but the candidate has clearly indicated which attempt is his/her final answer (e.g. by crossing out other attempts or by annotating the script in some way), mark in the usual way. (b) If two attempts are visible (e.g. two boxes ticked instead of the one box stipulated), and neither has been crossed out/discounted by the candidate, no mark can be awarded.

+• For questions requiring more than one element for the answer, (1) and (2), where the answers are interchangeable:

-(a) oth of the correct answers are on line 1 and line 2 blank (or vice versa) = 2 marks (b) Both correct answers on line 1 and line 2 contains a wrong answer (or vice versa) = 1 mark
+(a) Both of the correct answers are on line 1 and line 2 is blank (or vice versa) = 2 marks (b) Both of the correct answers are on line 1 and line 2 contains a wrong answer (or vice versa) = 1 mark

-• Mark for communication: Answers requiring the use of French (rather than a non-verbal response) should be marked for communication.
+• Mark for communication: Answers requiring the use of Chinese (rather than a non-verbal response) should be marked for communication.
 Tolerate inaccuracies provided that the message is clear.
-However, do not accept incorrect French if the word written by the candidate means something else in French (unless the mark scheme specifies otherwise).
+However, do not accept incorrect Chinese if the word written by the candidate means something else in Chinese (unless the mark scheme specifies otherwise).

 (a) If you read aloud what the candidate has written, does it sound like the correct answer?
-Would a native speaker of French understand it? (b) Does what the candidate has written look like the correct answer, e.g. one letter missing but no other word created?
-Would a native speaker of French understand it? (c) Tolerate incorrect auxiliaries and incorrect use of the infinitive unless the mark scheme specifies otherwise.
+Would a native speaker of Chinese understand it? (b) Does what the candidate has written look like the correct answer, e.g. one stroke missing but no other word created?
+Would a native speaker of Chinese understand it? (c) A Accept incorrect person and possessive adjectives unless the mark scheme specifies otherwise.